 On pages 10/11 of the application form you will find a form entitled ‘Checklist of documents to be sent at stage 2’.
 This document is a checklist of documents that must be sent at stage 2 of the accreditation process.
 You must mark an ‘x’ if you have the corresponding documentation.
 If the documentation does not apply, then mark ‘N/A’.
 If you do not have a particular document, then leave the field blank. *Note that some assistance is provided when accumulating all the required documentation – see ‘Stage 2 – Submission of Accompanying Documents & Evidence’.

 The initial information provided to us will be inspected and assessed by a member of our Evaluation Council.
-If all the information provided is deemed satisfactory and complete, then we can move onto the next stage in the process.
+If all the information provided is deemed satisfactory and complete, then the institution will be awarded provisional accreditation status and added to our website.
+We can move onto the next stage in the process.
 If it does not, we may inform the institution why they are unlikely to gain accreditation at this point, and then provide advice and guidance on ways they can improve or rectify the problems we find.

 Stage 2 – Submission of Accompanying Documents & Evidence

 ITEFLAC will request the submission of accompanying documentation and evidence to support the institution’s application for accreditation (as per checklist).
+This documentation must be submitted within 60 days of the institution having been awarded provisional accreditation status.
 The Evaluation Council will focus on how the institution complies with immigration regulations; the quality of management and student support; the health and safety of the premises; and the suitability of the available resources for the courses. *Each document/file submitted must be named according to its corresponding category and number as per checklist – for example – ‘Copy or example of enrollment form’ > should be named H57 and so on.
 This will assist us with cross referencing.

 The Evaluation Council will need to examine procedural documentation, attendance recording systems, examples of marked work and feedback forms from students, and statutory documentation, such as approvals from the local Ministry of Higher Education (if required) and fire regulations.